FDA creates task force to combat drug shortages

 - Food and Drug Administration head Scott Gottlieb has formed a new task force to try to minimize the impact of drug shortages on patients and physicians.
 This will focus on creating long-term solutions to the "underlying structural concerns that give rise to these recurring challenges."

-- The role of the task force, led by Keagan Lenihan, the agency’s associate commissioner for strategic initiatives, has been charged by Gottlieb to look into why some shortages remain an issue.
+- The task force, which will be led by Keagan Lenihan, the agency's associate commissioner for strategic initiatives, has been charged by Gottlieb to look into why some shortages remain an issue.

 - The task force will include senior leaders from the FDA, the Centers for Medicare and Medicaid Services and the Department of Veterans Affairs.
 The next step will be to engage with the public, and hold a meeting with stakeholders.

 New drug shortages in the U.S. have been steadily declining since a peak in 2011.
 However, in 2017, The Food and Drug Administration tracked more new drug shortages than in either of the two previous years.
 These disruptions followed issues at a Pfizer manufacturing plant in Kansas, and a damaging hurricane season wiping out facilities in Puerto Rico.
 While last year may be an aberration, the FDA announced its commitment in June to mitigating existing issues and preventing new ones from occurring.